-The M.Ed. in Early Childhood Education also offers a concentration in Montessori Early Childhood Education ages 2.5-6 years old.
+The M.Ed. in Early Childhood Education offers a concentration in Montessori Early Childhood Education ages 2.5-6 years old.
 This concentration prepares candidates to offer children many more opportunities for self-development, within an enriched, scientifically designed prepared learning environment.
 The Montessori Early Childhood Education ages 2.5-6 years old concentration provides candidates with instruction, modeling and mentoring experiences through which they will acquire the knowledge, skills, and dispositions required to work successfully with young children.
-This concentration prepares candidates to offer children many more opportunities for self-development, within an enriched, scientifically designed prepared learning environment.
 Upon completion of the extensive and engaging field work experiences, graduates will be competent to expertly provide young children with developmentally appropriate educational experiences which will significantly increase all levels of student achievement.